Dance for Wellbeing

 Vivacity: Dance for People with Dementia

-The Dance for Wellbeing program is supported by ACT Health and is enabling the Arts Centres to work with a number of key partners to provide dance programs for those communities challenged by Parkinson’s Disease, Dementia, Multiple Sclerosis and other chronic conditions.
+An initiative of Belconnen Arts Centre, the Dance for Wellbeing program is supported by ACT Health and is enabling us to provide regular dance classes for ACT communities with Parkinson’s disease, Dementia, Multiple Sclerosis and other chronic conditions.

-There is a growing body of evidence strongly validating the importance of exercise in the maintenance of our wellbeing – physically, cognitively and socially.
-Dance ticks all those boxes significantly, and Belconnen and Tuggeranong Arts Centres are pioneering such programs here in the ACT, with their strong underpinning philosophy of accessibility and arts for all.
+There is a growing body of medical evidence strongly validating the importance of exercise in the maintenance of our wellbeing – physically, cognitively and socially.
+Dance ticks all those boxes in one fun package, and with a strong underpinning philosophy of accessibility and arts for all, Belconnen Arts Centre is pioneering these programs in the ACT.

-People with health challenges, plus family, carers and friends, are very welcome to participate in the weekly Dance for Wellbeing programs, led by a team of inspiring, experienced and diverse dance practitioners.
+People with health challenges, plus family, carers and friends are very welcome to participate in the weekly classes, led by a team of inspiring and experienced dance tutors.

 About the tutors >